Upper bounds for integrated information: Upper bounds for mechanism integrated information

 To avoid cluttering the notation, the time subscripts $t+1$ and $t$ are dropped here.
 Eq \eqref{eq:purview_state_e_def} gives us the state for which the mechanism $m$ makes the most difference compared to chance.
 Since there is at least one state $z \in \Omega_{Z}$ such that $\pi_e(z \mid m) > \pi_e(z;M)$, the maximal effect state will always be a state for which the mechanism increases the probability compared to the unconstrained probability.
 This is in line with our intuition that for a state to be caused by a mechanism, its probability needs to be increased by that mechanism.
 Given this maximal effect state, the integrated effect information of $m$ quantifies how much difference the mechanism makes to this state above and beyond its parts, by comparing the effect repertoire for state $z'_e$, $\pi_e(z'_e \mid m)$, with its partitioned version $\pi_e^{\theta'}(z'_e \mid m)$:

-Here, $|.|_+$ represents the positive part operator, which sets the negative values to $0$. $\pi_e^{\theta}(Z\mid m)$ is the effect repertoire calculated after partitioning the mechanism-purview pair into independent parts using the partition $\theta \in \Theta(M,Z)$, $\Theta(M,Z)$ is the set of all the valid partitions, and $\theta'$ is the minimum information partition (MIP). $\varphi_e(m,Z)$ quantifies how much the mechanism as a whole increases the probability of the effect state $z'_e$ compared to the MIP, which is obtained as:
+Here, $|.|_+$ represents the positive part operator, which sets the negative values to $0$.
+This reflects the intuition that the mechanism as a whole needs to increase the probability of its effect, compared to the mechanism's parts \footnote{In Appendix \ref{app:other_measures}, we show that our results hold, even if we replace the positive part operator with the absolute value operator.}. $\pi_e^{\theta}(Z\mid m)$ is the effect repertoire calculated after partitioning the mechanism-purview pair into independent parts using the partition $\theta \in \Theta(M,Z)$, $\Theta(M,Z)$ is the set of all the valid partitions, and $\theta'$ is the minimum information partition (MIP). $\varphi_e(m,Z)$ quantifies how much the mechanism as a whole increases the probability of the effect state $z'_e$ compared to the MIP, which is obtained as: